 Increasing the number of offices

 Apart from increasing the number of disciplines, from the 1970s onwards Arnold & Siedsma focused on increasing the number of offices.
 The ambition was and is to operate close to the offices of clients.
 This resulted in the opening of offices in Enschede and Breda.
 This was followed by an office in Leeuwarden in 1982, in Utrecht in 1990, in Nijmegen in 2000, in Eindhoven in 2010 and in Brussels in 2012.

 In mid-1970, multinationals from countries such as Japan began to approach Arnold & Siedsma to file patents.
 To provide a good service to multinationals, Arnold & Siedsma set up global networks with its colleagues abroad.

 In 1977, Arnold & Siedsma also opened up a branch office in Munich, as the headquarters of the European Patent Office were located there.
 This office in Munich is also well placed to attend informal interviews and oral proceedings.

-There was also a good reason for opening an office in Brussels in 1987 after a new patent law was passed in that year.
+There was also a good reason for opening an office in Antwerp in 1987 after a new patent law was passed in that year.
 This law made it possible for us to register our Dutch patent attorneys in Belgium also.
 Our Belgian office then merged with the Ottelohe office in Antwerp in 1998.